aappddeevv/scalajs-reaction/README.md

 so you may want to use the latest experimental release.

 There are many modules available as most of the focus has been on hand-crafted bindings in order to improve ergonomics.
+We'll work with ScalablyType to improve the availability of bindings, however, they are quite simple to write using scalajs-reaction.
 All of these libraries use the group name `ttg`:

 * apollo
 * bootstrap
 * dataloader
 * data-validation (applicative data validation)
 * express
-* fabric
+* fabric (office-ui-fabric-react): Custom and ergonomic facade.
 * fabric-experiments
 * forms: Advanced, all-scala.js forms package.
 * helmet